Rat Pfink a Boo Boo

 Rat Pfink a Boo Boo is a 1966 American superhero comedy film directed by Ray Dennis Steckler and starring Ron Haydock and Carolyn Brandt.
 The first 40 minutes of the film are a straight crime drama, but it jarringly segues into a superhero parody after this.
 The title is alternately explained as a typo that was too expensive to fix (versus the more logical Rat Pfink and Boo Boo) or a stylistic choice.

 In the film, a rock and roll star adopts the secret identity of Rat Pfink to rescue his kidnapped girlfriend.
 A friend of his adopts the identity of Rat Pfink's sidekick Boo Boo.
 They use a vehicle named the "Ratcycle" in homage to the Batcycle.
 The film was reportedly intended as a parody of the campy Batman television series.
-Rat Pfink is a parody of Batman and Boo is a parody of Batman's sidekick Robin.
+Rat Pfink is a parody of Batman and Boo Boo is a parody of Batman's sidekick Robin.